skmin-lab/unixmd/docs/source/install.rst

 Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can obtain PyUNIxMD code by putting following command.
+You can obtain PyUNIxMD code by executing the following command.

 .. code-block:: bash